+There are sport fishing records regarding 87 different salt water fish in Norway and many of these fish can be found along the coast of Norway.
 There are few tastes which compare with the flavor of Norwegian Salmon or Ocean Trout.
 This delicacy is keenly appreciated by international chefs and gourmets who relish its delicate color and fine texture.

 The largest Norwegian food export in the past has been tørrfisk - dried codfish.
 The Atlantic cod variety known as skrei because of its migrating habits, has been a source of wealth for millennia, fished annually in what is known as the Lofotfiske after the island chain of Lofoten.
 Tørrfisk has been a staple food internationally for centuries, in particular on the Iberian peninsula and the African coast.
 Both during the age of sail and in the industrial age, tørrfisk played a part in world history as an enabling food for cross-Atlantic trade and the slave trade triangle.

 Because of industrial whaling, whale meat was commonly used as a cheap substitute for beef early in the 20th century.
 Recently prices have risen due to the reduction in the whale quota to approximately 300 per year.
-The price increases, together with the fact that whale meat"s flavor is easily ruined, have made whale a much rarer delicacy.
+The price increases, together with the fact that whale meat´s flavor is easily ruined, have made whale a much rarer delicacy.
 While not common, eating whale meat is not controversial in Norway.

 FOOD AND DRINK

 Norway is well known for culinary temptations from the sea, combined with comprehensive, friendly, and thoughtful service.
 A large number of fish dishes are popular today, based on such species as salmon, cod, herring, sardine, and mackerel.
 Mackerel is available particularly in summer, especially along the Sørlandet coast.
 Seafood is used fresh, smoked, salted or pickled.
 Variations on creamed seafood soups are common along the coastline.
 The one traditional Norwegian dish with a claim to international popularity is smoked salmon.
 It is now a major export, and could be considered the most important Norwegian contribution to modern international cuisine.